d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 ---
 layout: post
-title:  "aRsyncGUI Changelog"
+title:  "RsyncGUI Changelog"
-permalink: aRsyncGUIChangelog
+permalink: RsyncGUIChangelog
 ---
 aRsyncGUI is compiled with support for macOS Sierra version 10.12 - macOS Mojave version 10.14.
 The application is implemented in Swift 4 by using Xcode 10.